Making money on Amazon isn’t impossible for a small business- if you learn how to do it right.

 You can create your own products, buy and resell products (retail arbitrage), etc.

-A popular approach Amazon sellers use is drop shipping, where you sell products directly from the supplier without holding any inventory.
+A popular approach Amazon sellers use is drop shipping, where you sell from a supplier without holding any inventory.

-The supplier takes care of shipping products when a product sells, and all you do is provide the shop and link for consumers to get to.
+The supplier takes care of shipping products when a product sells, and all you do is set up an Amazon store and provide the link for consumers to get to.

 It’s a great way to sell popular products without a huge investment or needing storage space at home.

 As any business idea does, dropshipping comes with its own challenges, like depending on your supplier to fulfill orders on time or low inventory issues.

 But you can learn from the best to avoid the pitfalls of dropshipping by taking the free Drop Ship Lifestyle training!